SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 # Catch me Fainting

-Pinkie caught me mid-dramatic faint, and held me tight as a bubbly *yay* escaped her.

-I recover from the encounter and look at her for answers.
-She doesn't say anything and sets me down gently onto my fainting couch.

-She simply smiles at me and goes about her way, like nothing had ever happened.

-***

-She caught me like it was just another thing she'd do.
-Like she was in love with me but I didn't know it yet.
-After a brief pause she gently laid me down onto the original target I had for my dramatic faint and she looked at me with a warm smile and wonder in her eyes.
+Pinkie Pie caught me like it was just another thing she'd do.
+Like she was saving me from something that neither of us knew of at the time.

+After a brief pause she gently laid me down onto my fainting couch and looked at me with a warm smile and curiosity in her eyes.

-I was going to say something dramatic, but I was so shocked by everything that had happened that all I could do was stare in her eyes.
-After a few moments of staring in each other's eyes she trotted away like nothing had happened to do what she was doing before she caught me.
-A tinge of a blush snuck up on me, and I didn't know what to think.
+I was going to say something dramatic, but I was so shocked by everything that had happened that all I could do was stare as she trotted away like nothing happened.

 I don't even remember whatever minor inconvenience had me dramatically fainting onto my couch in the first place.
-This was far more interesting.
-This was far more fun.
+I decided to let it go as Pinkie being Pinkie and move on.

 ***

 After a few days, I had almost forgotten about our little rendezvous.
 But, luckily for me the worst possible thing had just happened!
 What was it?
 Oh, I don't remember… but it was obviously important!
-Far more importantly however, is that Pinkie Pie caught me!
+Far more importantly however, is that Pinkie Pie caught me again!

-As she held me, she smiled with curiosity in her eyes.
+As she held me, she smiled with more of that curiosity in her eyes I had seen from the first time.
 I smiled as I took in the moment.
 I wanted to reach out and touch her, but I was too dazed and nervous to do anything.
 So I just sat there and stared.

 ***

 Barely a few hours later, she was back by my side.
-I wanted to test if it would work again, so I waited for an opportunity and I might have… "exaggerated" my reaction, some may say.
+I wanted to test if it would work again, so I waited for an opportunity and I might have… *exaggerated* my reaction, some may say.
 That's not important now, what is important is that Pinkie ended up holding me again.

 This time I didn't let her slip away.
-I wrapped my hooves around her and pulled myself into a hug.
-She hugged me back and I whispered, "I love you."
+I wrapped my hooves around her and pulled her into a hug.

-"I love you, too!"
+She hugged me back.

+***

+Pinkie must have a reason for catching me whenever I dramatically faint.
+Her Pinkie Sense must be the way she is detecting it.
+What I need to figure out is why her Pinkie Sense is concerned with me of all ponies?

+I do rather enjoy her company but surely that can't be the reason.
+It has to be something with her, right?

+I decided to run a little experiment.
+I start to fall forward onto the floor.

+I landed face first.
+"Ow."

+***

+I must confront Pinkie Pie about this.
+I need to know what is going on.
+Oh, Pinkie isn't here?
+Good thing I know how to make her appear out of nowhere.

+I smile up at her as my plan works perfectly.
+"Hello, Pinkie."

+"Hi, Rarity," she says with a smile of her own.

+"While I do enjoy your gentle embrace, I must ask why you are catching me when I faint?"

+Pinkie cages up, her eyes looking at everything but me now.
+"Well, uh, it's a Pinkie Sense."

+"I figured that, but why is it happening?
+Is there something special about me?"

+A small blush shows itself on her face.
+"I don't know.
+I gotta go now, bye Rarity!"

+With that she was gone.

+***

+I dramatically fainted a few minutes later, testing if she would come back so quickly after whatever that was.

+True to her nature, Pinkie did catch me.
+Before she could speak I apologize.

+"I'm sorry Pinkie."

+Pinkie sighs.
+"I should be the one apologizing."

+I hug her tight.
+"I am the one forcing you to catch me though."

+Pinkie hugs back.
+"True, but I am the one who doesn't know why she's catching you or what these new feelings are."

+"New feelings?"

 ***